ocmod-space/ocmod-price-range/README.md

 # Price Range

 ## Description
-**Price Range** is a simple but powerful OpenCart extension that allows to display the minimum and maximum possible price of a product, based on the product option prices, discounts and specials.
+**Price Range** is a simple but powerful OpenCart extension that allows to display product price range based on minimum and maximum possible price of product and its options.
+Quantity based discounts taking into account also.
 [Read more...](./module/README.md)

 ## Links